 2. Vegetarian diet

-A strict vegan diet is the most common reason of vitamin D deficiency in vegetarians.
+A strict vegan diet is the most common reason for vitamin D deficiency in vegetarians.
 It occurs naturally in animal products like liver oils, fish and egg yolk.
 But now that science has made things easier for us, we have fortified food that is rich in D-vitamin like dairy and grain products.

 3. Skin Color

 The melanin in the skin makes skin dark.
 At a high level, it acts as a sunscreen.
-While exposure to the sun stimulates the production of vitamin D, high level of melanin works as a barrier for vitamin D production.
+While exposure to the sun stimulates the production of vitamin D, a high level of melanin works as a barrier for vitamin D production.